 It is never acceptable for anyone to experience abuse of any kind.

-We respect the rights of children as described in the UN Convention on the Rights of the Child.
+We respect and always protect the rights of children as described in the UN Convention on the Rights of the Child.

 As an organisation we are committed to:

 - valuing all children and adults, and ensuring their safety in all locations where we are responsible for caring for them;

 - striving for excellence in the care of those for whom we are responsible;

 - encouraging and supporting parents and carers;

 - ensuring that everyone serving with Wycliffe receives support and training in Safeguarding as appropriate to their role, and supervision where appropriate;